-The name of Toton, in the Broxtow wapentake of Nottinghamshire, comes from the Old Norse male personal name Tófi + the Old English element tūn ‘farm, settlement’.
+The name of Toton, in the Broxtow Wapentake of Nottinghamshire, comes from the Old Norse male personal name Tófi and the Old English element tun ‘farm, settlement’.
 It is thus a hybrid name, like others in the region.
 There are several examples in the Trent valley such as Gonalston or Rolleston.

 Such names are often called Grimston-hybrids, but the late Kenneth Cameron, formerly professor at the University of Nottingham, always preferred the term Toton-hybrids, since the element ‘Grim’ does not always derive from an Old Norse personal name.

 J.E.B.
 Gover, Allen Mawer and F.M.
 Stenton, The Place-Names of Nottinghamshire.
 English Place-Name Society Volume XVII (1940), p.
 152.